Migration Plan Template

 - Commit checkpoints every N files

-- Automated test validation gate
+- Automated test validation gate// Before (React 18)

 import { useEffect, useRef } from 'react';